Shillong: Media

-Local media in Shillong is strong.
-There are a number of theatres, newspapers, magazines, local radio and television stations.
+Shillong has a strong local media.
+There are a number of theatres, newspapers, magazines, local radio, and television stations.

 Cinema

-Cinemas in Shillong include Bijou Cinema Hall, Gold Cinema and Anjalee Cinema Hall (also called Galleria Anjalee Cinema).
+Cinemas in Shillong include Bijou Cinema Hall, Gold Cinema, and Anjalee Cinema Hall (also called Galleria Anjalee Cinema).

 Print media

-Newspapers are published for Shillong both in Khasi and English.
-Prominent English dailies published here include Shillong Times, Meghalaya Guardian, Highland Post, Meghalaya Times and The Sentinel.
-Khasi dailies like U Mawphor, U Nongsaiñ Hima Peitngor, Kynjat Shaiamong others are published here.
-Weekly newspaper are "Salonsar" and "Dongmusa".
-There are magazines like "Iing Khristan" (100 years of publication), "Pateng Mynta" in Khasi and "Youth Today" and "Eastern Panorama" in English.
+Newspapers are published in Shillong in Khasi and English.
+Prominent English dailies published here include Shillong Times, Meghalaya Guardian, Highland Post, Meghalaya Times, and The Sentinel.
+Khasi dailies like U Mawphor, U Nongsaiñ Hima Peitngor, Kynjat Shai among others are published here.
+Weekly newspapers are "Salonsar" and "Dongmusa".
+There are magazines like "Iing Khristan" (100 years of publication), "Pateng Mynta" in Khasi, and "Youth Today" and "Eastern Panorama" in English.

 Electronic media

-The radio industry has expanded with a number of private and government-owned FM channels being introduced.
+The radio industry in Shillong has expanded with the introduction of a number of private and government-owned FM channels.
 State-owned Doordarshan transmits terrestrial television channels.
-Apart from these few weekly news channels like Peitngor Cable News (PCN), Ri Khasi Channel, Batesi and T7 are broadcast weekly on the local cable networks.
+News channels like Peitngor Cable News (PCN), Ri Khasi Channel, Batesi, and T7 are broadcast weekly on the local cable networks.

 Communication services

-Fixed telephone lines are available.
-Internet services are available both wired and wireless broadband.
-It is also well covered in mobile networks with all major cellular providers like Airtel, Vodafone Idea, BSNL and Jio are available here.
+Fixed telephone lines are available in Shillong.
+Internet services are available via both wired and wireless broadband.
+It is also well covered in mobile networks, with all major cellular providers like Airtel, Vodafone Idea, BSNL, and Jio available here.